MemVerge/nf-float/README.md

   to `maxMemoryFactor` * `memory` of the task.
 * `commonExtra`: allows the user to specify other submit CLI options.
 This parameter will be appended to every float submit command.
+* `maxParallelTransfers`: an integer.  default to 4.
+The maximum number of parallel transfers for the task happened on the worker node.
+Note the actual concurrency is the minimum of this value and the number of available cores.

 ### Configure with environment variables